What Causes Cloudy Eyes in Dogs?

 What to do if my dog has cloudy eyes

-You may think that your dog's eye will have become cloudy suddenly, but this is rarely the case.
+You may think your dog's eye will have become cloudy suddenly, but this is rarely the case.
 Whether it is due to an infection, contracted disease or hereditary genetic condition, it will usually start small and build up.
-This is why you need to keep check on the condition of their eyes.
+This is why you need to regularly observe the condition of their eyes.
 Many dogs do not like it if you hold their gaze for too long, even if they have an otherwise good relationship with you.
 However, you can still have a look and they shouldn't feel too uncomfortable.

 Sometimes cloudiness in an eye will come from an injury.
 Again, the cloudiness will not likely appear suddenly.
 Instead, the injury will lead to infection, hemorrhaging or similar damage.
 This is what will cause the change in appearance and color long term.
 As your dog may get an injury to the eye, you should include some sort of eye wash in your canine first aid kit.